 SEO vs SEA

-- SEO is about using keywords that are searched by users and have a search potential to better “rank” your web pages, and get a place among the top search results.
+- SEO is about using keywords that are searched for by users and for which we believe we have the potential to rank higher than our competitors in the search results.

 - SEA is buying keywords searched by users to appear as an advertiser on these queries.

-SEO is content marketing when SEA is a strategy of bidding.
+SEO is content marketing, while SEA is a bidding strategy.

-SEO is free (in the sense that it doesn’t rely on a budget) vs SEA depends on the money you invest (in Facebook, in Google…).
+SEO is free (in the sense that Google doesn’t charge for it) vs SEA depends on the money you invest (in Facebook, in Google…).

-First, if you cut the budget to the SEA, you have no more results, it is immediate.
-Your results depend primarily on the amount invested in your Google bidding campaigns.
+First, if you cut the budget of your SEA campaign, your results stop, it is immediate.
+Your results depend entirely on the amount you invest in your Google bidding campaigns.

-But it also means that the results of traffic and conversions in SEA are almost immediate.
+On the upside, this also means that traffic and conversions in SEA are almost immediate.
 This is not the case for SEO.

-In SEO, you are looking to rank organically: you have to give Google time to crawl your website, index the page, and then rank it according to its relevance to other results.
-This referencing will therefore initially take some time before being done.
+In SEO, you are looking to rank organically: you have to give Google time to crawl your website, index the page, and then rank it according to its relevance.
+This referencing will therefore initially take some time.

 This referencing time is completely indeterminate!
-It is said in the business that it usually takes about 3 months for a new content to start getting results of clicks and impressions, and it is often placed at the bottom of the scale.
+It is said in the business that it usually takes about 3 months for a new website to start getting clicks and impressions, and even longer to perform at its best.
 But this number is not a rule.

-Your content may quickly run into the top 10, or it may never be featured properly.
+Your content may quickly run into the top 10, or it may never make it.

-Globally, we like to think that the more time will pass, the more your website’s SEO will have chances to improve: after all, Google will have visited more and more pages of your website, and you will be positioned on more keywords.
-But nothing is less sure if you do not continue to work on your SEO in the long term.
+Globally, we like to think that the more time goes by, the better your SEO will be.
+After all, Google will have visited more and more pages of your website, and you will be positioned on more keywords.
+But this is far from guaranteed, especially if you don’t continue to work on your SEO in the long term.

 So why work on SEO continuously?

-The reason is simple: there is today hundreds of millions of websites, and this number is only going to get bigger.
-Which means competition will become harder with time.
+The reason is simple: there are hundreds of millions of websites today, and this number is only going to get bigger.
+Which means competition will become harder over time.

-If you don’t update your website, even though it is ranking very well, Google will obviously privilege at some time a competitor that has updated its website more frequently than yours.
+Even if it’s ranking very well, if you don’t update your website, Google will eventually privilege a competitor that has updated its website more recently.
 Like any consumer, Google likes freshness.
 We like what’s new, what’s relevant, and cared for over time.

 Moreover, SEO relies on several pillars at once: content, but also technical and external links.
 Each pillar needs to be nurtured, well maintained and updated with the latest technical and editorial requirements.

-Let’s take an example: you are positioned at #1 on your core business keyword thanks to a landing page.
+Imagine you are ranking at #1 on your core business keyword thanks to a well-optimized landing page.

-If you tell yourself that with the work done in 2020 then basta, job done, you have a great chance that you find your page on the 16th page of search positions, invisible to all.
-And that you lose the biggest source of organic traffic to your site.
+If on the other hand you tell yourself that with the work done in 2020 then basta, job done, you will very likely find your page sitting on the 16th page of the search results, invisible to all, and you’ll have lost the biggest source of organic traffic to your site.

 Doing SEO right, the solutions

-You’ll have understood, the powerful advantage of SEO is that it does not depend on an advertising budget paid to Google every month, and that it is sustainable over time.
-However, it requires to be pampered and here is what I recommend to website owners.
+The powerful advantage of SEO is that it does not depend on an advertising budget paid to Google every month, and that it is sustainable over time.
+However, it requires being pampered, and here is what I recommend to website owners.